back to Blog

 Recommended Retail Price (RRP)

-The price wholesalers recommend to retailers (same as MSRP).
+The price wholesalers recommend retailers charge.
+Often used interchangeably with MSRP.

 Resale Tax ID Number